 As with the rest of our site, this page will continue to

 the events that led to their capture.
-It was read before the attendees of the 2008 reunion, prior to honoring the Former POWs.
+It was read before the attendees of the 2008 reunion prior to honoring the Former POWs.
 It is but a brief extract of the detailed battle report written

 by Roger Hill.

 PFC's Van Bendegom and Schiele died in captivity.
-Their remains have never been recovered and are still classified as MIA.
+Schiels's remains have never been recovered and are still classified as MIA.
+Jim VanBendegom Remains were identifeid in 2014.
 The remaining

-five were released in March of 1973.
+five POWs were released in March of 1973.

 This grainy picture is the only one known to exist of four of the seven Red Warriors shortly after their capture on 12 July 1967.
 They are shown tied with a rope around their necks and led by a female NVA Soldier.